 Communicate: Get students excited by making announcements at school.
 Better yet, let the kids make the announcements!
-Send home a flyer (see link to an example within this toolkit) with details for parents.
+Send home a flyer with details for parents.
 If you are concerned they won't get the information, give the kids an incentive to bring back a tear-off section with a parent's signature.
 You can even encourage challenges among the grades to see who can have the most families attend or sign up as volunteers.
 Once volunteers sign up, email them with a confirmation, and follow up with a call or email to remind them of their commitment, clarify expectations and answer questions as the event gets closer.